Insert body text here ...

 These suggestions apply to juvenile and adult hogs but not Hoglets (babies) who will require specialist care/feeding with possibly half hourly feeds.

 A hedgehogs diet in the wild is mainly beetles, earth worms and caterpillars.
-When these are not available they will eat slugs & snails which carry internal parasitic worms.
+When these are not available they will eat slugs & snails.

 Below is a chart of the More Natural food Menu of Hedgehogs